View Betty Shaffer's Obituary on press-citizen.com and share memories

 Betty M. Shaffer

-Iowa City - Betty M. Shaffer, 85 of Iowa City died Saturday, January 11, 2020, at the Bird House, Johnson County Home of Hospice.
+Iowa City - Betty M. Shaffer, 85 lifetime resident of Iowa City died Saturday, January 11, 2020, at the Bird House - Hospice Home of Johnson County.

-Funeral services will be held at 11am Wednesday, January 15, 2020, at Gay & Ciha Funeral and Cremation Service where there will be a time of visitation one hour prior to the services.
-Burial will be at Memory Gardens Cemetery.
-In lieu of flowers memorial donations can be made to Iowa City Hospice. a complete obituary will appear in Tuesday's paper.
+Funeral services will be held at 11am Wednesday, January 15, 2020, at Gay & Ciha Funeral and Cremation Service with burial to follow at Memory Gardens Cemetery.
+There will be a time of visitation one hour prior to the services on Wednesday at the funeral home.
+In lieu of flowers memorial donations can be made in Betty's memory to Iowa City Hospice.
+To share a thought, memory or condolence with her family please visit the funeral home website @ www.gayandciha.com.

+Betty Marie Lepic was born January 28, 1934, in Iowa City the daughter of Otto Wesley and Bozena "Bessie" (Cermak) Lepic.
+Attending Iowa City Schools, Betty graduated with the Class of 1952 from City High School.
+She married Walter E. "Jake" Shaffer on September 29, 1952.
+For over 31 years Betty provided child care to many families in the Iowa City area even while raising her own family.
+She later worked for ACT for a number of years.
+Betty's life was family, she loved her husband, children, grandchildren and great-grandchildren, but also the many kids and families she was blessed to be a part of their lives while she cared for them!

+Her family includes her three children, Gary and Michelle Shaffer, Jeff and Sue Shaffer, and Ellen and Mark Schau; grandchildren, Susan Shaffer, Travis Shaffer, Jena James, Adam Jessen, Amanda Voss, Lane Schau, Morgan Schau, Lynsey Miller and Brittany Bock; 17 great-grandchildren, and Betty's sister-in-law, Reta Lepic.